-- 1. Note.
-The effect of clauses 37 (4) and 45 (3) is that all regulated river (general security) access licence accounts will be equalised when: - (a) Wyangala Dam spills, or is deemed to have effectively spilled, or - (b) water is released to create or maintain airspace, and - (c) Lake Brewster and Lake Cargelligo are full or are deemed to be full, or that they will fill, as taken to be in clause 45 (3), all regulated river (general security) access licence accounts will be equalised.). - 4-2.
+Note.
+The effect of clauses 37 (4) and 45 (3) is that when Wyangala Dam spills or is deemed to have effectively spilled or water is released to create or maintain airspace and Lake Brewster and Lake Cargelligo are full or are deemed to be full or that they will fill, as taken to be in clause 45 (3), all regulated river (general security) access licence accounts will be equalised.
 Assessments indicate that when Wyangala Dam, Lake Brewster and Lake Cargelligo are full it should be possible for each general security access licence account to hold a maximum 1.36 ML/unit of share component.